fncbook/fnc/chapter5/pwlin.md

 ## Hat functions

-Rather than basing an implementation on {eq}`pwlinear`, we return to the idea used in {numref}`Demo %s <demo-interp-vander>` of choosing the interpolant from among the linear combinations of a preselected finite set of functions.
+Rather than basing an implementation on {eq}`pwlinear`, we return to the idea used in @demo-interp-vander of choosing the interpolant from among the linear combinations of a preselected finite set of functions.
 In the present context we use, for $k=0,\ldots,n$,

 ```{math}
 :label: hatfun